NBISweden/nbis-templates-quarto/README.md

 quarto use template NBISweden/nbis-templates-quarto
 ```

-This will install the template and create an example `.qmd` file that you can
+This will install the template (_i.e._ create the `_extensions/` directory in
+your current location) and create an example `.qmd` file that you can use as a
-use as a starting place for your report.
-You can also just install the template
+starting place for your report.
+You can also just install the template itself
-itself without getting the `.qmd` file like so:
+without getting the `.qmd` file like so:

 ```bash
 quarto add NBISweden/nbis-templates-quarto